 This training was robust and difficult, but I still felt that something was missing when I went on to work with individuals.

 Beyond my bachelor’s degree and internship to become a registered dietitian, I quickly felt at home with the training offered towards becoming a Certified Intuitive Eating Counselor.
 Finally!
 The missing piece of the puzzle for how I wanted to work in the field of nutrition and effect real and lasting change for my clients.

-I started my private practice so that I can provide the compassionate and judgment-free support that I wish I had been given.
+I started my private practice so that I can provide the caring and judgment-free support that I wish I had been given.
 As someone who has been through it with my own health issues and food fears, I have intimate experience with the same struggles that my clients do.

 You can trust that I am different.
-I offer trauma-informed, client-centered care in a safe, judgement-free setting.
+I offer trauma-informed, evidence-based, client-centered care in a safe, judgement-free setting.